 "I talked to that whole staff.
 I said this is my city.
 I'm cut from a different cloth.
 None of them guys on their team is like me.
 I let the whole staff know none of them was like me,"...
 "We got a whole bunch of gangsters in the locker room.
 Not thugs, but tough guys on the court."...
 "You don't let people disrespect you.
 That's what I'm about.
 I don't regret anything that happened,"

 These are excerpts of the post-game comments by Xavier's star, Tu Holloway, following the brawl between Cincinnati and Xavier players earlier in December.
-The melee generated a huge amount of attention for its ferocity and length, rivaling the infamous "Palace" incident in Detroit (YouTube replay).
+The melee generated tremendous attention for its ferocity and length, rivaling the infamous "Palace" incident in Detroit (YouTube replay).
 Paul Daugherty at Cincinnati.com provides details of the fight and post-game comments, referring to one of the coach's descriptions of a "'complete embarrassment' as an understatement."
-Jason Whitlock of Fox Sports describes Holloway's comments and a teammates as "sheer idiocy."
+Jason Whitlock of Fox Sports describes Holloway's comments and teammates as "sheer idiocy."

 But Holloway's POSTgame, public comments, after a historically ugly fight -- that isn't just the language of competition.
 Moreover, it explicitly references the origin of the tensions -- the "gangsters" mentality -- or, at least, the silly faux-gangsta imitations seen in sports.